 - Milk or water optional

-- Carefully peel the membrane back to reveal the inner meat.
+- Make an incision in the thin inner membrane, then carefully peel the membrane back to reveal the inner meat.

-- From here, the testicles can be cut into slices, breaded and fried, or cooked however you like.
-(See note on smoking below).
+- From here, the testicles can be cooked, breaded and fried, or prepared however you like.

 To par cook (if the inner sheath sticks)